Ivy’s Stage 4 EGFR+ Adenocarcinoma Non-Small Cell Lung Cancer Story

 More attention now on rarer types of lung cancer

 People are paying more attention to some of the rarer types and subsets of lung cancer, like small cell lung cancer.
 It’s often very, very deadly but hard to treat.

 I’m starting to see a lot more about small cell lung cancer in development.
 Squamous cell lung cancer is another one.
 Leptomeningeal disease, which affects the brain and is difficult to treat.

 Advances in some of these more difficult-to-treat subsets of lung cancer — those are becoming more and more important and being looked into with increased amounts of research as well.

 Final message to other patients and caregivers

 The biggest message that I can share is the message of hope, to tell you the truth.
-Things have changed so much in lung cancer in the seven years since I was first diagnosed.
-Seven years isn’t that long in the grand scheme of things.
+Things have changed so much in lung cancer in the 7 years since I was first diagnosed.
+7 years isn’t that long in the grand scheme of things.

-If you go back beyond my seven years, another decade, all lung cancer patients were pretty much dealing with the same one or two chemotherapy drugs.
+If you go another decade back beyond my 7 years, all lung cancer patients were pretty much dealing with the same 1 or 2 chemotherapy drugs.
 In such a relative short time, we have come so far.

 This is a good time to be a lung cancer patient.
-If you end up being a lung cancer patient, there are so many developments and there are so many new ideas, and patients are living longer and better with lung cancer because of these new treatments.
+If you end up being a lung cancer patient, there are so many developments, and there are so many new ideas.
+Patients are living longer and better with lung cancer because of these new treatments.
 There’s such a potential for more upcoming treatments.